mconf/api-mate/README.md

 ## Allow cross-domain requests

 The API Mate runs on your web browser and most of the API methods are accesssed through HTTP GET calls, so you can simply click on a link in the API Mate and you'll access the API method.

 However, for some other methods (such as API methods accessed via POST) or some more advanced features, we need to run API calls from the javascript using ajax.
 This will result in a cross-domain request, since a web page (the API Mate) is making requests directly to another server (your web conference server).
 Since cross-domain requests are by default disabled in the browser, they will all fail.

-There are two ways to solve this:
+We offer two solutions:

 1. Change your BigBlueButton/Mconf-Live server to accept cross-domain requests (ok, but only recommended for development and testing); or
 2. Use a local proxy that will receive the calls and proxy them to your web conference server.

 ### 1. Change your server to accept cross-domain requests

 With this option you will enable cross-origin requests using [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) on your BigBlueButton/Mconf-Live server.

 #### In BigBlueButton/Mconf-Live with Nginx